Help Safeguard Patients Taking Opioids at Home

 Certain medications and substances can increase a person's risk of OIRD.
 In fact, OIRD can be a risk for anyone taking opioids and can lead to slowed or stopped breathing, heart attack, brain damage, or death.
 OIRD may also occur when a person is especially vulnerable—while asleep.
 Certain patient groups may be at higher risk for OIRD, including those who:1-3

-Masimo SafetyNet Alert leverages the same pulse oximetry technology and and a similar notification escalation policy to bring hospital-proven approaches to the home setting.
+Masimo SafetyNet Alert leverages the same clinically proven pulse oximetry technology and a similar notification system to help protect your patients at home.

 Patients are professionally monitored and observed while in the hospital, but what happens when they are at home?